October 7 attacks: Attacks

 At around 6:30 a.m.
 Israel Summer Time (UTC+3) on Saturday, October 7, 2023, Hamas announced the start of Operation Al-Aqsa Flood.
 Al-Qassam Brigades commander Mohammed Deif gave a speech mentioning Israel's 16-year blockade of Gaza, Israeli incursions in West Bank cities, violence at Al-Aqsa mosque, Israeli settler violence with the army's support, the confiscation of property and demolition of homes, arbitrarily detaining Palestinians for years until "they wither from cancer and disease", Israel's neglect for international law, American-Western support, and international silence.
 He then described the operation, that they had drawn the line, and that it was to end "the last occupation on Earth".
-Shortly thereafter, Hamas Prime Minister Ismail Haniyeh made a similar announcement in a televised address.
+Shortly thereafter, Ismail Haniyeh made a similar announcement in a televised address.

 Participating and supporting organizations

 In addition to Hamas, several Palestinian militant groups voiced support for the operation and participated in it to some extent.
-The National Resistance Brigades, the armed wing of the Maoist Democratic Front for the Liberation of Palestine (DFLP), confirmed their participation in the operation through their military spokesman Abu Khaled, saying it had lost three fighters in combat with the IDF.
+The National Resistance Brigades, the armed wing of the Marxist–Leninist Democratic Front for the Liberation of Palestine (DFLP), confirmed their participation in the operation through their military spokesman Abu Khaled, saying it had lost three fighters in combat with the IDF.
 The PFLP (a Palestinian Marxist–Leninist / secular nationalist political party) and the Lions' Den group (a nonpartisan militant group based in the West Bank) voiced support for the operation and declared maximum alertness and general mobilization among their troops.
 Nine individuals employed by UNRWA were accused by Israel of participation, and after a months-long internal investigation, were fired for possible involvement.